SherineAwad/Ribofilio/README.md

 #### Sample Prepared Bed files

-We provide a sample bed files [Bed Files](https://drive.google.com/drive/folders/1GgeQM7GPKiybC-6sy6a6IgQpzBll02TZ?usp=sharing)  prepared for the sake of trying out ribofilio without the need to go through the upstream pipeline.
+We provide sample [Bed Files](https://drive.google.com/drive/folders/1GgeQM7GPKiybC-6sy6a6IgQpzBll02TZ?usp=sharing)  prepared for the sake of trying out ribofilio without the need to go through the upstream pipeline.